StackingBirdies

 Putting is where the scorecard gets settled, and the lesson most golfers learn too late is that distance control causes more three-putts than poor aim does.
 Green reading is a teachable skill, not a sixth sense.
 The mechanics that matter: face angle at impact, consistent tempo, and a setup you can repeat.
 These are covered across the videos on this page, by coaches who treat putting as the technical discipline it actually is.

 StackingBirdies gathers instruction from coaches who explain putting clearly and without the usual filler.
+If the putts that haunt you are the short ones you are supposed to make, why you miss short putts explains the mechanism behind them.
 If your full-swing contact is costing you more strokes than your putting, the Ball Contact & Striking section covers that problem.

 How do I stop three-putting?